- General advice

 International border requirements and travel disruptions

 Every country or territory decides who can enter and leave through its borders.
 Entry and exit rules can change at short notice.
-You may need to show proof of vaccination as a condition of entry.
+You may need to show proof of vaccination as a condition of entry, and to access venues overseas.
 You may also need to quarantine or provide negative COVID-19 tests.
 Some destinations remain closed to foreign visitors.

 Even though global travel is opening up again, there’s still a risk you’ll experience travel disruptions caused by the COVID-19 pandemic.